auralisx/lab-report/README.md

 This project automates the generation of lab reports from form submissions into a Google Sheet, using Google Apps Script to streamline the process.
 Once test data is entered through a form, the script organizes, formats, and exports the data into a structured lab report in Google Docs.
 The script is built to maintain readability by grouping tests by department and preventing page breaks within individual test tables.

+> [!NOTE]
-> **Note:** This project was intended to serve as a temporary automation solution until a complete Lab Report Management System is implemented.
-It provides a functional and effective way to handle lab report generation for the interim. 😎
+> This project was intended to serve as a temporary automation solution until a complete Lab Report Management System is implemented.
+It provides a functional and effective way to handle lab report generation for the interim.

 ## Project Overview